-- C1 All original fly-ash kerbs and gutters should be retained. - ,er 2026 C2 All original sandstone and trachyte kerbs and gutters should be retained where possible stone kerbs and gutters are required to be removed they should be stockpiled for renew works. - C3 Damaged original stone kerbs and gutters should be restored or, where this is not possible, replaced with new stone kerbs and gutters detailed to match existing. - C4 New crossovers and chicanes will not be permitted as they interrupt the original line of the streets and stone kerbing. - C5 The kerb alignment should be retained parallel to the building line to preserve the character of streets. - C6 Where footpaths are widened, original stone or fly-wish kerbs should be left in their original position so that the earlier street form can be uncerstood. - C7 The profile of all new kerbs should reflect the traditional kerb detail. - C8 Where concrete kerbs are to be used, precast segmental elements are preferred. - C9 All street name inlays in kerbs and gutters are to be retained.
+- C1 All original fly-ash kerbs and gutters should be retained. - C2 All original sandstone and trachyte kerbs and gutters should be retained where possible.
+If stone kerbs and gutters are required to be removed they should be stockpiled for re-use in new works. - C3 Damaged original stone kerbs and gutters should be restored or, where this is not possible, replaced with new stone kerbs and gutters detailed to match existing. - C4 New crossovers and chicanes will not be permitted as they interrupt the original line of the streets and stone kerbing. - C5 The kerb alignment should be retained parallel to the building line to preserve the character of streets. - Where footpaths are widened, original stone or fly-is herbs should be left in their original position so that the earlier street form can be up lesstood. - C7 The profile of all new kerbs should reflect the traditional kerb detail. - C8 Where concrete kerbs are to be used, precast segmental elements are preferred. - C9 All street name inlays in kerbs and gutters are to be retained.